jidongxiao/CSCI1200-DataStructures/hws/07_search_engine/README.md

 nysearch.exe html_files/index.html output.txt Tom
 nysearch.exe html_files/index.html output.txt Tom Cruise
 nysearch.exe html_files/index.html output.txt Tom and Jerry
+nysearch.exe html_files/index.html output.txt "Tom Cruise"
 ```

 Here:

 - *nysearch.exe* is the executable file name.
-- html_files/index.html is the SEED URL.
+- html_files/index.html is the Seed URL.
+While Google maintains a list of Seed URL, in this assignment, we will just use one single HTML file as the Seed page and the path of this file is the Seed URL.
 - output.txt is where to print your output to.
-- *Tom* is an example of a search query which contains one word, *Tom Cruise* is an example of a search query which contains two words, *Tom and Jerry* is an example of a search query which contains three words.
+- *Tom* is an example of a search query which contains one word, *Tom Cruise* is an example of a search query which contains two words, *Tom and Jerry* is an example of a search query which contains three words. *"Tom Cruise"* is an example of a phrase search, in which the user wants to find an exact match to this whole phrase.

 ### Phrase Search vs Regular Search